 Online Tax Tools and Information

-|Simply Free||Federal: $0 State: $0 for first state return, $22 for additional||Can only file 1040EZ; Comes with free email and phone tech support, deduction finder, PDF import|
+|Simply Free||Federal: $0 State: $0 for first state return, $29 for additional||Best for single and married filers with no dependents; Can file 1040 with limited deductions and credits; Free email and phone tech support|

-|Classic||Federal: $17 State: $22 per state||Supports all major forms; Comes with all free features, plus W-2 import, prior year import|
+|Classic||Federal: $17 State: $29 per state||Best for filers with dependents; Supports all major forms, deductions and credits; Comes with all free features, plus W-2 import, prior year import|

-|Premium||Federal: $35 State: $22 per state||Supports all major forms; Comes with all previous features, plus audit assistance, access to tax professionals, priority support|
+|Premium||Federal: $37 State: $29 per state||Supports all major forms; Comes with all previous features, plus audit assistance, access to tax professionals, priority support|

+TaxSlayer offers numerous plans, all at affordable prices.
 Most taxpayers can get away with using the Classic plan, since you have access to all the forms you may need.
-But upgrading to the Premium option gets you extra benefits like audit assistance, priority support and access to a tax professional.
+But upgrading gets you extra benefits like audit assistance, priority support and access to a tax professional.